nfrizzell/telemetry/README.md

    -
    - The programs are designed to work on both Linux and Windows operating systems.
    - The arduino code was written to run on an Arduino Uno.
-   - Due to complications a database "template" is not provided in the repo.
+   - Due to complications a database "template", as well as a few other system-specific files, are not included here.
 Because of this some of the installation scripts will not work out of the box using only the files provided here.

 Dependencies:
    -